 NHS Clinical Commissioners (NHSCC) – the organisation that represents CCGs – originally approached NHS England with a proposal to reduce prescription of ineffective medicines in primary care.
 As part of its national commissioning role, NHS England started working with NHSCC to review such products, set out an evidence based and consistent approach for patients, and coordinate a national consultation process on behalf of all CCGs.

 The intention is to produce a consistent, national framework for CCGs to use, while taking account of local circumstances and their own impact assessment and legal duties to advance equality and have regard to reduce health inequalities.

-In partnership with NHSCC, NHS England brought together an expert clinical working group to review the evidence, and they have developed recommendations on 18 products for a public consultation.
+In partnership with NHSCC, NHS England appointed a joint clinical working group to review the available clinical evidence, and develop commissioning guidance for public consultation.

-The proposed guidance would not remove the clinical discretion of the prescriber in deciding what is in accordance with their professional duties.
+The guidance does not remove the clinical discretion of the prescriber in deciding what is in accordance with their professional duties.

 The joint working group has also published guidance on conditions for which over the counter items should not routinely be prescribed in primary care